Pol-Use of Service and Emotional Support Animals on Campus

 - Making unwelcome or uninvited inquiries regarding the individual’s disability.

-Service Animals may be ordered to be removed by the University of Louisville Police Department (ULPD), in collaboration with Campus Housing, the Dean of Students’ Office, and others as appropriate, for the following reasons:
+Emotional Support/Service Animals may be ordered to be removed by the University of Louisville Police Department (ULPD), in collaboration with University Housing, the Dean of Students’ Office, and others as appropriate, for the following reasons:

 - Out of Control Animal: A handler may be directed to remove an animal that is out of control and the handler does not take effective action to control it.
 If the improper animal behavior happens repeatedly, the handler may be prohibited from bringing the animal into any university facility until the handler can demonstrate that she/he/they has taken effective steps to mitigate the behavior.